 According to Moosepondvacation:

 Former Sanitation Department Supervisor - My guys called me frantic one day after an explosion in the hopper of the truck.
 Thankfully no one was injured, but I called the fire department and police always come on fire calls too.
 Turns out they had been watching the house we were in front of because the guy was cooking meth.
-He threw away some of the ingredients and the pressure when it compacted caused it to explode.
+He threw away some of the ingredients and the pressure when it compacted caused it to burst.
 The best part was the fact that the guy sat out front watching the show in a bathrobe.
 He eventually got dressed and came back out.
-When he was arrested he had drugs in his pants.
-Apparently he didn't own any pants without drugs in the pockets.
+When he was taken into custody he had [hard substances] in his pants.
+Apparently he didn't own any pants without [substances] in the pockets.

 The only thing I brought to the police's attention were a bunch of brass WWI and WWII grave marker medallions I found in the recycle bins.
 Hopefully they went back to where they belonged.